while demand is rising...

 Less Energy = Higher Prices

 Right now, America needs a lot more electricity generation to meet demand and win the AI race.
-But cutting off largest sources of new electricity is creating a recipe for rising energy prices.
+But cutting off the largest sources of new electricity is creating a recipe for rising energy prices.

 The price of electricity affects every other price in our economy.
 Food, clothing, housing and other important bills all rely on abundant, affordable electricity.
-When electricity prices go up, inflation across the nation beings to rise.
+When electricity prices go up, inflation across the nation begins to rise.

 Contact your Representative and demand they tell the administration to stop slowing down solar and storage and raising electricity prices.